Trespass (2011 film): Plot

-Thinking that Ty is dead, Elias shoots Kyle in the leg and reveals his true motives; that he is a drug dealer working for an organized crime syndicate.
-Shortly after being given a job to sell $180,000 worth of drugs, Elias and Petal were carjacked at gunpoint and all of their shipments were promptly stolen.
-Faced with threats of retribution, Elias was then forced to commit a heist (under the supervision of henchman Ty) to pay off his debt.
-Jonah, who had previously seen the Miller residence, suggested it as a place to rob.
+Thinking that Ty is dead, Elias shoots Kyle in the leg.
+Elias is actually a drug dealer working for a crime syndicate.
+One night, he and Petal were carjacked at gunpoint, and $180,000 worth of drugs was stolen from them.
+Faced with threats of retribution, Elias was forced to commit a heist (under the supervision of henchman Ty) to pay off his debt.
+Jonah suggested the mansion as a place to rob.